 Let’s look at a sample bill.
 This one includes net metering where negative kWh use is credited to the customer as a dollar amount:

 Your utility can provide information on how long your net metering credits can roll over and any other specific details related to your area.
-A good way to check your solar savings is to compare last year’s utility bill with your “post-solar” bill for the same month this year to see the difference.
+A good way to check your solar energy savings is to compare last year’s utility bill with your “post-solar panels” bill for the same month this year to see the difference.
 Make sure to note whether your utility’s per kWh rate increased since last year, too.

-With a little practice, you’ll be scanning your bills and will easily be able to know exactly how much energy your system is producing and how much energy you are using - not to mention the comforting feeling you’ll have knowing your home is using clean, renewable energy!
+With a little practice, you’ll be scanning your bills and will easily be able to know exactly how much solar energy your system is producing and how much energy you are using - not to mention the comforting feeling you’ll have knowing your home is using clean, renewable solar energy!

 If you’re still not clear on how your solar and utility bills fit together after our walk-through, contact your solar provider or your utility company directly for an explanation tailored to your bill.
 We’re always willing to help!